Architecture Degree Programs

 Bachelor of Fine Arts in Architecture

-BFA in Architecture Courses (please see below for the ARCH-prefix courses required in the BFA in Architecture
+BFA in Interior Architecture Courses (please see below for the ARCH-prefix courses required in the BFA in Interior Architecture degree)

 Special Note on Course Sequencing and Pre-Requisites/Co-Requisites